Abadrausar/Rubble-/other/Rubble Readme.txt

 To use the web UI all you need to do is start the server (rubble_web) and then point your browser to "http://127.0.0.1:2120" (by default), from there just follow the menus.

-To make things easy you can create a batch file or shell script named "./other/webUI/browser" that starts your web browser, the server will try to run this file when it starts.
+To make things easy you can create a batch file or shell script in "./other/webUI" named "browser" that starts your web browser, the server will try to run this file when it starts.
 This file will be passed the URL for the main menu as an argument, the script should pass this argument through to the browser (so the page opens automatically).
 Rubble comes with default scripts for Windows and Linux that should "just work" on most systems.
 For more help with the browser startup script see the "Rubble Web UI Customization" section in "Rubble Basics".